programarivm/php-chess/docs/data-conversion.md

 }
 ```

-The initial FEN string is always accessible.
+The initial FEN string can be accessed as shown below.

 ```php
 echo $board->startFen;